ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 Clients can discover encryption support by:

-1. **Public Server Discovery**: Check for the presence of the `support_encryption` tag in server announcements (kind 31316)
+1. **Public Server Discovery**: Check for the presence of the `support_encryption` tag in server announcements (kind 11316)
 2. **Direct Discovery**: Check for the presence of the `support_encryption` tag in initialization responses

-### Message Encryption Flow
+3. **Encrypted Handshake**: Attempt an encrypted direct discovery, and wait for and encrypted response from the server

-When encryption is enabled, CTXVM messages follow a simplified NIP-17 pattern with no 'rumor' with NIP-59 gift wrapping:
+When encryption is enabled, CTXVM messages follow a simplified NIP-17 pattern with no 'rumor' with NIP-59 gift wrapping.

 #### 1. Request Preparation